joomla/user-interface-text/A-Z.md

 * Write out 'pence' in full eg 'calls will cost 4 pence per minute from a landline'.
 * Currencies are lowercase.

+### Multi-factor Authentication
+Always use the hyphenated word.
+Multi-factor must always be a single hyphenated word and only the complete words should be capitalised.

 ### Numbers
 (I have changed this based on the NNG findings (http://www.nngroup.com/articles/web-writing-show-numbers-as-numerals/))
 * Write numbers with digits, not letters (23, not twenty-three).